marevers/pleasant-cli/README.md

 For more information about using flakes in *Nix* and *NixOS* environments please have a look at the [documentation](https://nixos.wiki/wiki/flakes).

+## Known issues / Limitations

+### Search functionality

+Having certain character combinations in an entry / folder name can stop the search function or any command using the search API like `get entry --path <path>` or `get folder --path <path>` from working.
+Currently the only known character combination is a hyphen surrounded by spaces, like in `My - Entry`.
+The search API call can then run into a timeout.
+This is a limitation of the Pleasant Password Server API.
+In order to fix it, remove the hyphen from the name of the entry or folder.
+This issue may or may not occur, based on the Pleasant Password Server version running.

 ## Roadmap

 **Clipboard support**